axelheer/nein-linq/README.md

     PM> Install-Package NeinLinq.EntityFrameworkCore

-*Note:* when using one of the *Entity Framework* versions, it's generally a good idea to include the *Queryable* edition too, since non *EF specific* stuff like `DynamicQuery` can only be found there.

 *Note:* the *Entity Framework* versions are only necessary for writing async queries, since they contain additional code to handle these.
 For non-async code *NeinLinq.Queryable* does the job anyway.

 Lambda injection